008-Akanksha/CV/README.md

-I have created CV in HTML .
+I have created Resume in HTML.